course-details-portlet

 Learning methods and activities

-Lectures, seminars, surveys and a two-week field course.
-Mandatory activities: Participation in teaching and field trips with a minimum 3/4 attendance
+Lectures, seminars, surveys and a field course.
+Mandatory activities: Participation in teaching and two week field course with a minimum 3/4 attendance

 Compulsory assignments